ijatinydv/Backend/authentication with JWT/notes.md

 POST /login --> check username & password then loggedin the user GET /user --> get user data [protected]
 GET /logout --> loggedout

+install a package cookie-parser for fix data in cookies and use it as a middleware